amanvalera/amanvalera.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Aman Valera.
-I hold a Master’s in Data Science from Heriot-Watt University and have experience in building data pipelines, dashboards, and machine learning models to solve practical problems.
-I have a growing interest in cricket analytics and how structured data can offer new perspectives on the game.

-To support myself and repay my educational loan, I currently work hourly at Pizza Hut while staying focused on projects, volunteering, and deepening my expertise.
-I’ve presented my work at university, contributed to charities through dashboard design, and aim to build solutions that are autonomous and genuinely useful.
+I'm a data scientist with a Master’s from Heriot-Watt University and over two years of experience in business intelligence and predictive modeling.
+I’ve built real-time machine learning models to forecast IPL match outcomes with up to 84% F1 score, using over 15 years of ball-by-ball data.
+My work combines domain expertise in cricket with advanced statistical techniques and end-to-end deployment on platforms like Streamlit and AWS.
+I'm now developing a next-gen cricket analytics platform focused on real-time intelligence for betting and performance — and I’m looking to connect with others passionate about pushing the boundaries of sports data.

 ---